-Our highest conviction views on tactical (6-12 month) and strategic (long-term) horizons, February 2024
+Our highest conviction views on tactical (6-12 month) and strategic (long-term) horizons, May 2024

 Tactical Reasons U.S. equities Our macro view has us neutral at the benchmark level.
-But the Al theme and its potential to generate alpha - or above-benchmark returns - push us to be overweight overall.
+But the AI theme and its potential to generate alpha - or above-benchmark returns - push us to be overweight overall.
 Income in fixed income The income cushion bonds provide has increased across the board in a higher rate environment.
-We like short-term bonds and are now neutral long-term U.S. Treasurie we see two-way risks ahead.
+We like short-term bonds and are now neutral long-term U.S. Treasuries as we see two-way risks ahead.
 Geographic granularity We favor getting granular by geography and like Japan equities in DM.
 Within EM, we like India and Mexico as beneficiaries of mega forces even as relative valuations appear rich.
-Strategic Reasons Private credit We think private credit is going to earn lending share as banks retreat - and at attractive returns relative to credit risk.
-Inflation-linked bonds We see inflation staying closer to 3% in the new regime than policy targets, making this one of our strongest views on a strategic horizon.
+Strategic Reasons Private credit We think private credit is going to earn lending share as banks retreat - and at attractive returns relative to public credit risk.
+Inflation-linked bonds We see inflation staying closer to 3% in the new regime on a strategic horizon.
 Short- and medium-term bonds We overall prefer short-term bonds over long term.
 That's due to more uncertain and volatile inflation, heightened bond market volatility and weaker investor demand.

-Note: Views are from a U.S. dollar perspective, February 2024.
+Note: Views are from a U.S. dollar perspective, May 2024.
 This material represents an assessment of the market environment at a specific time and is not intended to be a forecast of future events or a guarantee of future results.
 This information should not be relied upon by the reader as research or investment advice regarding any particular funds, strategy or security.